 Pottery Handle Pull Weight Calculator

-Calculate the ideal clay weight for pulled handles based on mug size, handle style, and desired cross-section thickness.
+Calculate the right clay weight for pulled handles from mug size, handle style, and cross-section thickness.

 How to size clay for pulled handles:

 Pulled handles are formed by repeatedly stroking a slug of wet clay until it stretches into a tapered strap.
-Starting with the right amount of clay is critical — too little and the handle is thin and fragile, too much and it looks clunky and heavy.
+Starting with the right amount matters: too little and the handle is thin and fragile, too much and it looks clunky.

-Handle clay weight (g) = Cross-section area × Handle length × Clay density × Waste factor
+Handle clay weight (g) = Cross-section area (cm²) × Arc length (cm) × Clay density × Waste factor

 Where:

-- Cross-section area depends on handle style (round, strap, or oval)
+- Cross-section area depends on the handle style and how thick you want it

 |---|---|---|---|